vikashp27/Sketchbook/README.md

 ## Installation

-To set up the Praveen Sketch Book locally, follow these steps:
+To set up the Vikash Sketch Book locally, follow these steps:

 - Clone the repository